alvr-org/ALVR/README.md

 ## Troubleshooting

 - Floorlevel: Use the SteamVR room setup to calibrate the room as standing only.
 Put your Quest on the ground while calibrating.
-Make sure that the stream is still working by covering the light sensor of the quest.
+Make sure that the stream is still working by covering the proximity sensor of the quest.
 Enter a height of 0 into the room setup.
 Now you can press and hold the oculus key on the right controller to recenter SteamVR and fix the floor height at any time.
 - To reset ALVR, delete the file `session.json` from the installation folder.
 - Please check the [Troubleshooting](https://github.com/polygraphene/ALVR/wiki/Troubleshooting) page on the original repository.